issre-anonymous/supplementary-materials/README.md

 - Max Speed Down: km/h
 - Max Tilt Angle: deg

+We have also included the classification tree for the exhaustive dataset using J48 and pass/fail labels.

 ## One-way data:
 The full set of results for the nonadaptive and adaptive one-way data used in Table 2.
 The units for the measurements are as follows: